halaxa / json-machine

 Requires ext-json

-if used out of the box.
+if used out of the box but doesn't if a custom decoder is used.
 See Decoders.

 Follow CHANGELOG.